 Russian aircraft was detected, tracked and identified three times over from Tuesday through Thursday in a buffer airspace zone between the U.S. and Canada, said the North American Aerospace Defense Command (NORAD).

 This aircraft was spotted in the Alaskan Air Defense Identification Zone (ADIZ), which extends 200 nautical miles from shore, according to ABC News.

-The Federal Aviation Administration identifies the an ADIZ as “an area of airspace over land or water, in which the ready identification, location, and control of all aircraft (except Department of Defense and law enforcement aircraft) is required in the interest of national security.”
+The Federal Aviation Administration identifies the ADIZ as “an area of airspace over land or water, in which the ready identification, location, and control of all aircraft (except Department of Defense and law enforcement aircraft) are required in the interest of national security.”

 In 2017, ABC reported that Russian aircraft has flown into the airspace.
 At the time, it was “the first time in more than two years that Russian military aircraft had flown close to the U.S. mainland.”